What are Marketing “Assets”?

 Evergreen Marketing Examples

-These types of examples are likely the most obvious; Your logo, your website, your social media accounts, your slogan, your swag material like stress balls that you keep on hand for any event throughout the year.
+These types of examples are likely the most obvious; Your logo, your website, your social media accounts, your slogan, and things you keep on hand for any occasion throughout the year.

 This will help you best organize your marketing assets, and learn to understand where you may be a little sparse on assets to begin building your repository for use in various ways.